 Registered users who have not yet passed will only be able to see your basic profile with limited information and no personal preference detail (see privacy policy).

 DBS Certificates (Disclosure and Barring Service) are criminal record checks showing any unspent criminal convictions or cautions held on police records.
 This is an important measure of someone’s safety risk.
-Everyone is asked to indicate if they have one.
 A foreign national may wish to provide their equivalent national certificate.

 If someone indicates they have a DBS certificate or online certification number the fingerprint on their profiles will be shown in green.
 You must still verify it for yourself as follows: